Stories of Arda Home Page

 “And remain the Captain General,” said the Captain of the First Company of the Guard of Minas Tirith.

-“If this heir of Elendil is as wise as you painted him, he should have done that without we suggesting it.
-If he turns out to be not that wise, well, is not that what we are here for?”
+“If this heir of Elendil is as wise as you painted him, he should have done that without us suggesting it.
+If he turns out not to be as wise, well, is that not what we are here for?”
 That was Lord Meneldil.

-I was touched that they held me in such high regards and I told them as much.
-I rejected their proposal of adding another condition to the King, of course.
+I was deeply moved by their regard for me, and I told them as much.
+I rejected their proposal to add another condition to the King, of course.

-I looked at him until he looked away.
+I fixed him with a steady gaze until he looked away.
 “Lord Aragorn and I understand each other well enough,” I said dryly.
-“But it seems that the word you had in mind was not understanding, but negotiation, Lord Hador?
+“But it seems the word you had in mind was not ‘understanding’, but ‘negotiation’, Lord Hador?
 I did not negotiate with the Lord Aragorn, and never will.”

-After we counted the votes, I stood up and announced, “The Council of Gondor will accept the claim of Aragorn son of Arathorn, heir of Elendil, to the crown of Gondor.”
+After we counted the votes, I rose and announced, “The Council of Gondor will accept the claim of Aragorn son of Arathorn, heir of Elendil, to the crown of Gondor.”

 The Council agreed to send a letter to Aragorn that we await his entry to Minas Tirith as our king.
 I myself wrote the letter.

-Thus my childhood dream came true: the shadow departed and the king returned.
+Thus my childhood dream was fulfilled: the shadow departed and the king returned.
 I had lived to see it.
-I felt a great joy, like a child who was finally given something he has long desired.
+I felt a great joy, like a child finally given something long desired.
 Yet, at the same time, I wondered whether I had done ill.

 …

-After the messenger left with the letter to be sent to the King, I went out of my study and walked to the adjoining chamber.
+After the messenger left with the letter to be sent to the King, I left my study and walked into the adjoining chamber.
 It was in this chamber, I had been told, that my father spent long agonizing hours at my side, waiting for a word which never came.
 Waiting for a word, from me.

-I sat at the chair which he used to sit.
+I sat in the chair where he used to sit.
 I closed my eyes, and in my heart, I uttered my apology to my father, as I would have said to him had he been alive.

 He was my father and my lord, and I loved him.
-His wish was my command, until the command clashed with my conscience and I chose my conscience.
+His wish was my command, until the command clashed with my conscience and I chose the latter.

 …